Jennifer English

-Jennifer English is a British actress, known for her portrayal of Shadowheart in the role-playing video game Baldur's Gate 3 (2023).
-In 2024, English was named a BAFTA Breakthrough talent in recognition of her work on Baldur's Gate 3.
-She also provided the voice of Carlotta Montelli in Wuthering Waves, Latenna the Albinauric in Elden Ring (2022), and Maelle in Clair Obscur: Expedition 33 (2025).
+Jennifer English is an English actress best known for her work in video games.
+Her roles include Latenna the Albinauric in Elden Ring (2022), Shadowheart in Baldur's Gate 3 (2023), Carlotta in Wuthering Waves (2024) and Maelle in Clair Obscur: Expedition 33 (2025).

+Her portrayal of Maelle in Clair Obscur: Expedition 33 earned her the award for Performer in a Leading Role at the BAFTA Games Awards, “Best Performance" at The Game Awards 2025, and the "Best Lead Performer" award at the Golden Joystick Awards 2025.
+She also received a nomination for "Outstanding Achievement in Character" at the 29th Annual D.I.C.E.
+Awards.
+English had also been, in the previous year, listed among the twenty BAFTA "2024 UK Breakthrough" talents in recognition of her work in Baldur's Gate 3.

 Early life and education

 English is from rural Shropshire.
 She enjoyed playing videogames as a child, including The Sims, Spyro, Wacky Races, and Soul Blade.
 She graduated from the Royal Birmingham Conservatoire in 2012.